Special polarization characteristic features of a three-dimensional terahertz photonic crystal with a silicon inverse diamond structure: Experimental System

 \section{Experimental System}

-The main periodic square patterns (side L = 150 $\mu$m) on both surfaces (001) of Si whose area is 10 $\times$ 10 mm and height is 75 $\mu$m, is etched and periodically arranged along the direction [001].
-Two-faced patterns are totally displaced by $(\sqrt{2}\,a/4, \sqrt{2}\,a/4, 0)$ with mask patterns' coordinate system.
-The etching angle of Si \{100\} surface is $54.7^{\ \circ}$ and the etched vacant shape forms the regular octahedrons between 4 layers.
-The total number of layered Si chips is 48 layers.\\ The conceptual diagram of the measurement system with THz-TDS (time-domain spectroscopy) equipment owned by Nippo Precision co., ltd. is shown as Fig.\ref{fig:ms}.
+The main periodic square patterns (side $L = 150$ $\mu$m) were etched on both surfaces (001) of an Si plate whose height was 75 $\mu$m and area was $10\times10$ mm$^2$ and and they were periodically arranged along the direction [001] \footnote{A stereograph of the sample and 3D figure of the unit cell are illustrated in detail in arXiv:1801.06741.}. \\ The etching angle of Si \{100\} surface is 54.7 degrees and the etched vacant shape forms the regular octahedrons between four layers.
+The height of four layers is 300 $\mu$m, and it corresponds to lattice constant, a.
+The total number of the layered Si chips was 48 layers whose height was 12a.\\ The schematic diagram of the measurement system with THz-TDS (time-domain spectroscopy) equipment owned by Nippo Precision co., ltd. is shown in fig.~\ref{fig:ms}.